goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 The recommended install folder for the stratum engine is /var/stratum.
 Copy all the .conf files, run.sh, the stratum binary and the blocknotify binary to this folder.

 Some scripts are expecting the web folder to be /var/web.
+You can use directory symlinks...

-Add your exchange API keys in:
+Add your exchange API public and secret keys in these two separated files:

-	web/yaamp/core/exchange/*

-Look at web/yaamp/core/trading/ there are a few place where there're hardcoded withdraw BTC address (cryptsy, bittrex and bleutrade).
+	/etc/yaamp/keys.php

-Edit web/serverconfig.php
+	web/serverconfig.php

+You can find sample config files in web/serverconfig.sample.php and web/keys.sample.php

+This web application includes some command line tools, add bin/ folder to your path and type "yiic" to list them, "yiic checkup can help to test your initial setup".

-You need three backend shells (in screen) running these scripts:
+You need at least three backend shells (in screen) running these scripts:

 	web/main.sh
 	web/loop2.sh